onionshare/onionshare/BUILD.md

 - Create a new release on GitHub, put the changelog in the description of the release, and upload all six files (the macOS installer, the Windows installer, the source package, and their signatures)
 - Upload the six release files to https://onionshare.org/dist/$VERSION/
+- Copy the six release files into the OnionShare team Keybase filesystem
 - Update the [onionshare-website](https://github.com/micahflee/onionshare-website) repo:
   - Edit `latest-version.txt` to match the latest version
   - Update the version number and download links
   - Deploy to https://onionshare.org/
 - Email the [onionshare-dev](https://lists.riseup.net/www/subscribe/onionshare-dev) mailing list announcing the release
+- Make a PR to [homebrew-cask](https://github.com/homebrew/homebrew-cask) to update the macOS version